Overview of the Graduate Admission Process

 - Online application form, which includes Domestic, International and FLAS fellowship applications, and the FAFSA application for federal student aid (for US citizens and permanent residents only).

-- Statement of Purpose and the Personal History Statement [included in the online application].
+- Statement of Purpose and the Personal History Statement.

 - Transcripts, diplomas and degree certificates: The University is no longer accepting hard copy transcripts at the time that the application is submitted.
 When you submit your application, please provide a complete set of official transcripts for all post-high school education (whether or not you received a degree).
 You will need to obtain an official transcript from your institution(s), create an electronic copy (please black out your Social Security Number) and upload it as a .PDF file.
 Please ensure that your electronic transcript is less than 2.5 MB in size.
 Official, sealed copies of your transcripts will be requested by Graduate Division only after you have been admitted; please do not send them until requested.